kevin-cortina/Book-Search-Engine/README.md

   - [Questions](#questions)

   ## Installation
-  When deploying locally
+  When deploying locally,
     `Npm i`  to install node_modules.
     `Npm run develop`  to run application.

   There you will be able to run the application locally.

   ## Contributing
   Feel free to add or change any code.